likeadragonmaid/Ongaku/README.md

 * An android device capable of running Termux
 * A music player app capable of showing notifications of current music being played
-* The package name of your music player app, you can use [this](https://f-droid.org/en/packages/com.oF2pks.applicationsinfo/) app to check package name of your app

 ### Getting started

 * Install [Termux](https://f-droid.org/en/packages/com.termux/) and [Termux:API](https://f-droid.org/en/packages/com.termux.api/) apps from F-Droid.